malayjoshi13/malayjoshi13.github.io/_pages/projects.md

 	</div>
 	<div class="right">
 		<div class="title">Describer: Image Captioning System</div>
-		<div class="sub-title">Started on Apr 2020 | <a target="_blank" class="tab_paper"  href="add link">project page</a></div>
+		<div class="sub-title">Started on Apr 2020 | <a target="_blank" class="tab_paper"  href="https://github.com/malayjoshi13/Describer">Project Page</a></div>
 		<div class="sub-title">Tech: Computer Vision, NLP, Transfer-Learning, Flask, Python, TensorFlow </div>
 		<span class="research-text">Describer is an Image Captioning System which generates textual captions describing the images fed to it.
-This system consists of CNN model (built from scratch) and LSTM model. <b>InceptionV3</b> model is used to generate image embeddings and <b>GloVe</b> 200-dim model is used to generate embeddings of captions.
+This system consists of CNN model (built from scratch) and LSTM model.
+InceptionV3 model is used to generate image embeddings and GloVe 200-dim model is used to generate embeddings of captions.
 Whole system is trained on Flickr8k data.
 Achieved BLEU-1 score of 0.47 on test dataset.
 The objective of this system is to take first step towards developing a solution to help visually impaired people understands image-based information on their electronic devices and in their surroundings.
 		</span>
 	</div>
 </div>